 5. Education in Portland

-One of the reasons to move to Portland, Oregon, is high-quality education.
+One of the reasons to live in Portland, Oregon, is high-quality education.
 Portland has a highly educated workforce, making education a big deal in this city.
 44% of the residents over the age of 25 hold a Bachelor’s degree.
 More than 90% hold at least a high school diploma.

 The city consists of six public school districts and a plethora of private schools.
 The top school district in this city is Riverdale School District, which has two schools that serve over 600 families.
 Another excellent district is Portland Public Schools which serve over 49,000 students across 78 schools.